"Work honestly. Meditate every day. Meet people without fear. And Play."

 Infinite Play

+This kind of play has no final winners or losers.
+It's creative rather than competitive.
 Life itself can be approached this way.
-Instead of trying to "win" at life—to accumulate enough success, approval, or security to finally relax—you can play the infinite game.
+Instead of trying to "win" at life—to accumulate enough success, approval, or security to finally relax—we can play the infinite game of love.
 Every moment becomes an invitation to experiment and learn, rather than simply endure or conquer.

 Playfulness and Seriousness